Siyochem-Patch/Siyochem-Android/README.md

 > On Patching Android: It's not commonly claimed as a crime to patch an android app, plus only screenshot-record restrictions removed.
 So, no lawsuites are filable just like in desktop patch.

 > [!TIP]
 > We're not publicly providing the patched applicationsa source and application binaries for desktop (PC - Windows, Linux, MacOS) since there maybe a abusive use of the patched app.
-(Especially for illegal matters), so you can contact me with: yt2.dev.dragon@gmail.com to request the software.
+(Especially for illegal matters), so you can contact me with [email](yt2.dev.dragon@gmail.com) to request the software.
 > Note that you'll need to prove that you're a student to aqquire valid license to run Patched software.

 <p align="center">© 2024 Siyochem Patch.
 All rights for the patch are reserved.</p>